stanojevic/Rotating-CCG/README.md

 Rotating CCG Parser
 =========

-This is the implementation of incremental CCG parser described in "CCG Parsing Algorithm with Incremental Tree Rotation" by Stanojević and Steedman NAACL 2019.
+This is the implementation of the incremental CCG parsing model described in "CCG Parsing with a Fully Incremental Neural Model" by Stanojević and Steedman ACL 2020.

 If you have any problems using it shout at: